New Zealand sets 90% vaccination target to end lockdowns

 Prime Minister Jacinda Ardern had been under pressure to provide a pathway to freedom for people living in Auckland, who have been in lockdown for more than two months.

-Under the new framework, people living in the largest city will regain many of their freedoms once 90% of people 12 and older across each of three districts is fully vaccinated.
+Under the new framework, people living in the largest city will regain many of their freedoms once 90% of people 12 and older across each of three districts are fully vaccinated.

 Other parts of the country without community spread of the virus will gain even broader freedoms once they hit the 90% target.
 However, people will be required to use new vaccine certificates to visit places like bars, restaurants and gyms.